 Properties of Water

 Have you ever wondered why a water bug can walk across the water, but a frog cannot?
 It’s an interesting question that relates directly to properties of water!
 Many of the properties of water are related to each other.
 All of the properties we will discuss are important to life on Earth.
-Read on to learn more, and visit the sidebar for more resources on water’s properties.

 Remember how a water molecule has an unequal distribution of charges?
 We call this phenomenon polarity because the molecule has a positive pole on one end and negative pole on the other.
 Water molecules’ positive and negative charges cause opposite ends of water molecules to attract each other like tiny magnets.
 Polarity of water is important to life on Earth in a number of ways, which are explained below.

 Hydrogen Bonding is a unique feature of water that is made possible by polarity.
 Hydrogen bonds are weak, attractive bonds that exist between individual water molecules.
 Hydrogen bonds are easily broken and re-formed.
-The picture below shows water forming hydrogen bonds with itself.
+This picture shows water forming hydrogen bonds with itself.
 Hydrogen bonding of water molecules allows for several unique chemical properties important for life:

 Water is called the “Universal Solvent”